brainstormforce/pre-publish-checklist/readme.txt

 The checklist will appear within a metabox on the post/page edit page.

-= Is there a default pre-publish checklist available? = Yes, there is a short list that we’ve entered into the plugin.
+= Is there a default pre-publish checklist available? = Yes, there is a short list that weï¿½ve entered into the plugin.
 However, we recommend you to modify it as per your needs.

 == Changelog ==

-= 0.1 =
+= 1.0.0 =
-* Initial release.
+- Initial release.